PCPC testing ( (formerly CTFA)

 PCPC M -1 test helps to determine microbial content, including bacteria, fungi, yeast, and mold present in given cosmetic and personal care products.
 PCPC M -1 testing is employed for raw materials, bulk products, in-process materials, and finished products.

-• For water-miscible products, 10mL or gms of the product sample is diluted into 90 mL of diluent to make the dilution ratio of 1:10.The product and diluent are mixed or vortexed until homogeneity is achieved.
-For water-immiscible products, 10 mL or gms of product sample is diluted into 10 mL of Polysorbate 80 and dispersed properly.
-The volume is made to 100 mL with diluent to make the dilution ratio of 1:10.
+• For water-miscible products, 10mL or gms of the product sample is diluted into 90 mL of diluent to make the dilution ratio 1:10.The product and diluent are mixed or vortexed until homogeneity is achieved.
+For water-immiscible products, 10 mL or gms of product sample is diluted into 10 mL of Polysorbate 80 and appropriately dispersed.
+The volume is made to 100 mL with diluent to make the dilution ratio 1:10.
 Again, the product and diluent are mixed or vortexed until homogeneity is achieved.

 • When the same agar is used for bacterial and fungal assays, 1 mL of the dilution is dispensed into each of three Petri dishes and 0.1 mL into three additional Petri dishes.
 15 to 20 mL melted agar medium is added and kept at 44°-48°C, and then plates are rotated sufficiently to disperse the product.
 The agar is allowed to solidify, and the plates are inverted.
 One plate of each dilution is incubated as follows:

 • For the bacterial assay, plates are incubated at 30°-35°C for a minimum of 2 days.
 For the fungal assay, plates are incubated at 20°-25°C for a minimum of 5 days.
-Remaining plates (control) are kept in the refrigerator to prevent the growth.
+The remaining plates (control) are kept in the refrigerator to prevent growth.

 PCPC M - 2 test method

-• Colonies appearing after 18-24 hours of incubation are subjected to gram staining and examined to identify gram positive and gram negative and cellular morphology characterstics of Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa.
+• Colonies appearing after 18-24 hours of incubation are subjected to gram staining and examined to identify gram-positive and gram-negative and cellular morphology characteristics of Staphylococcus aureus, Escherichia coli, and Pseudomonas aeruginosa.

 • For identification of Escherichia coli – Eosin Methylene Blue (EMB) or MacConkey Agar Plates (Mac) is used as a selective/ differential media.